Connecting with life across built, digital, and natural environments

-CSAW works to foster the use of wood as a quality and environmentally sustainable material within the built environment with a focus on collaborative relationships between industry partners and active researchers within CSAW and the Discipline of Architecture & Design.
+CSAW works to foster the use of wood as a quality and environmentally sustainable material within the built environment with a focus on collaborative relationships between industry partners and active researchers within CSAW and the School of Architecture and Design.

 The mission of the HIT Lab is to empower people by building advanced human-computer interface technology, integrating Artificial Intelligence (AI) and Internet of Things (IoT), that can unlock the power of human intelligence, improve quality of life and link minds globally.